http://www.thelobbyist.biz/perspectives/less-gorvernment/1355-anti-smoke-belching-harassment-

 More government regulations and prohibitions coupled with bad governance in the country almost always result in more corruption.
 When government officials and personnel are given more power to restrict and prohibit certain human and economic activities unless those activities are able to secure first certain permits or certifications, the temptation to bureaucratize and tighten the requirements is high.

-In land transportation, the number of regulations and prohibitions to use and drive one’s vehicle is getting longer.
+to use and drive one’s vehicle is getting longer.
 Here are the prominent ones.

 2. Vehicle must take smoke emission test before it will be registered.